 So when is the best time to buy furniture?
-We spoke with interior design and consumer trends experts to understand exactly when you can scoop up the biggest discounts.
+We spoke with interior design and consumer trends experts to understand exactly when you can scoop up the best price and save on big-ticket items.

 Here’s what we learned…